Global Talent Visa Program

 provide evidence that they would be an asset to Australia, in their area of expertise

 have no difficulty obtaining employment in Australia or becoming established in their field

-have a recognised organisation or individual in Australia endorse them as global talent, in the same field as the applicant
+have a recognised organisation or individual in Australia nominate them as global talent, in the same field as the applicant

 Candidates must meet a high standard and show an exceptional track record of professional achievement.
 This may include senior roles, patents, professional awards and international publications and memberships.

-Places are also available to students who can demonstrate their exceptional talent and international recognition.
+Places are also available to PhD graduates, and certain PhD students who are nearing completion of their thesis and can demonstrate their exceptional talent and international recognition in a target sector.

 High income threshold

 Candidates should have the ability to attract a salary at or above the Fair Work high income threshold of AUD153,600.
 This figure is adjusted annually on 1 July.